 - 2. Activate the gauge calibration program.
-Press and release the P key then roll the shaft until the display reads "P" "80". - 3.
-The right display will read"CAL" "SAP" for one second (Do not move the arm at this point).
+Press and release the F key and rotate the shaft until 80 is displayed on right display window and press enter. - 3.
+The right display will read "CAL" "SAP" for one second (Do not move the arm at this point).
 This means CALibration SAPE.
-Then it displays"SAP" "OUT".
+Then it displays "SAP" "OUT".
 The SAPE calibration procedure is activated. - 4.
 Gently pull the SAPE arm OUT until it is fully extended, (Figure 42) hold it steady for about 1 second, a tone will sound.
 NOTE: The SAPE arm will pull out past the Bell Housing Face. - 5.
 Display will read "H" "POS" followed by a beep.
 Return the arm to the home position. - 6.
 Display changes to "dIA" " -18" - 8.
 Gently pull the SAPE out and rest the arm of the SAPE gauge on the inner part of the bell housing as shown in Figure 43.
 A tone will sound and the display will change to "H" "POS". - 9.
 Return the arm to the home position.
 The display will change to "dIA" "42.1". - 10.
 Locate the Calibration Weight.
 Place the calibration weight with the large end oriented on the bell collar.
 Extend the SAPE arm outward and rotate the extension to just touch the end of the calibration weight as shown in Figure 44.
 A tone will sound and the display will change to "H" "POS".
 Return the SAPE arm to the home position. - 11.
 A tone will sound and the display will change to "CAL" "End".